 As regards item 3, the assessment committee is encouraged to obtain documentation for and/or evaluation of the teaching qualifications of applicants, including information regarding the place where such teaching took place.

 Termination of assessment process

-The chairperson of the assessment committee must send the completed assessment report to the relevant secretary/ HR contact person at the faculty secretariat or the Danish Building Research Institute secretariat, who will ensure that formal requirements are complied with.
-Subsequently, the HR contact person must present the assessment to the Dean or the Danish Building Research Institute Director, and send it to the head of department for their information.
+The chairperson of the assessment committee must send the completed assessment report to the relevant contact person at the HR Service Center, who will ensure that formal requirements are complied with.
+Subsequently, the HR contact person must present the assessment to the Dean, and send it to the head of department for their information.

-If the assessment report fails to comply with the formal criteria or does not constitute a satisfactory basis for a decision to be made by the Dean or the Danish Building Research Institute Director, the HR contact person will return the assessment report to the chairperson of the assessment committee for supplementation or amendment.
+If the assessment report fails to comply with the formal criteria or does not constitute a satisfactory basis for a decision to be made by the Dean, the HR contact person will return the assessment report to the chairperson of the assessment committee for supplementation or amendment.